 At a synagogue in Tehran.
 (FOR-USA Fellowship of Reconciliation/Flick

-The Iranian Jewish community is one of the oldest in the world and is also the largest in the Middle East outside of Israel.
+The Iranian Jewish community is one of the oldest in the world and is also one the largest in the Middle East and Central Asia.
 In the decades before Iran's Islamic Revolution in 1979, the time considered the golden age of Iranian Jewry, about 100,000 Jews lived here scattered all across the country.
 The Jews of Iran were fully integrated into every sector of society and they saw themselves as an integral part of the Iranian nation.
 This was a very heterogeneous community with multiple identities, voices and worldviews.
 There were Zionists and anti-Zionists, Iranian nationalists, communists and liberals.
 Adding another layer of cosmopolitanism to this community, many European Jews found refuge here during and after World War II, establishing the only Ashkenazi synagogue in Tehran.

 This sense of national belonging based on 2600 years of presence in the country meant that less than 10% left after the establishment of the State of Israel, while the vast majority decided to remain.
 But after the ayatollahs took power things started to change.
 It's true that Ruhollah Khomeini, the Islamic Republic's founder and Iran's first supreme leader, issued a fatwa declaring Iran's Jews to be a fully protected minority community and forbade any attacks on them declaring "We make a distinction between the Jewish community and the Zionists".
 However, two-thirds of the community chose to leave anyway, especially after the execution of Habib Elghanian, a businessman and prominent member of the Jewish community accused of being a "Zionist spy".
 Approximately 30,000-40,000 went to the US, 20,000 to Israel, and 10,000 to Europe.